karlambuckner/post-epicodus-plan/README.md

 #### By _**Karla Buckner**_

+## Description

+_Following Epicodus, I'll need a solid plan for staying active in the tech community and enhancing my programming skills.
+Below I have rated tasks by high, medium and low priority for what I need to work on after graduating.
+My top priorities steer me more towards a career, whereas my medium and low priorities are more self-learning/improvement and involvement in the tech community.
+I am excited about what the future holds but I'll have to be proactive and get to work to reach my goals._

 ## My Top Priorities...

 _The following are top priorities because they will help me get closer to landing a career for myself.
 They will assist me in feeling more confident in what I've learned and add to the skills I bring to the table._